MRC Human Genetics Unit: Institute of Genetics and Molecular Medicine (IGMM)

 In 2007 the Human Genetics Unit formed a partnership with two neighbouring research centres on the Western General Hospital campus, the Centre for Genomic and Experimental Medicine (University of Edinburgh) and the Edinburgh Cancer Research Centre (Cancer Research UK), to create the Institute of Genetics and Molecular Medicine.
 The Human Genetics Unit officially became part of the University of Edinburgh in 2011.
 The three partner centres comprising the Institute of Genetics and Molecular Medicine were linked with a new building in 2015.

+In 2021 the IGMM was renamed the Institute of Genetics and Cancer.